Feminist Climate Justice

 Welcome to the Feminist Climate Justice study guide.

 Feminism and climate justice are sometimes perceived as two distinct movements, but both focus on systemic inequalities and root causes.
 The climate crisis disproportionately impacts communities of color, especially rural and indigenous women and girls.
+This inequality can be seen even in the attitude of top rated casinos to female players.
 While ‘women and the environment’ was one of ‘12 Critical Areas of Concern’ in the 1995 Beijing Platform for Action, grassroots women have been at the frontline of climate justice since much earlier.

 This study guide starts with video dialogues featuring younger and older feminists followed by key concepts, examples of movements & advocacy, a toolbox and quiz.
 An e-certificate is available if you ace the quiz!